MurmurationsNetwork/MurmurationsDocumentation/docs/developers/environments.md

 Check the status of the Murmurations environments on our status page:
 [**https://status.murmurations.network/**](https://status.murmurations.network/)

+Please note that our mapping and data hosting site [MurmurMaps](https://murmurmaps.murmurations.network) enables you to access both the test and production environments by selecting it from the drop-down menu on the top right of the page.

 ## Test environment

 The `test-` URLs have been set up to provide a space for developers to test their schemas before submitting them to the production library, and for profile creators to test their profiles before submitting them to the production index.